pyaetheiN/Loopstudios-Landing-Page/README.md

 ### Continued development

-I still need more practise on css `linear-gradient` property.
+Looking forward for harder challenges focusing more on `linear-gradient` and responsive images.

 ## Author